 The Monroe County 4-H program is awarding a Silver Ribbon Award.
 The Silver Ribbon Award entitles the exhibitor to demonstrate or speak publicly about their project through a presentation or recorded video.
 The special invitation will be placed next to the selected entry after the projects have been judged.
 Each exhibitor will be presented with the Silver Ribbon after their presentation.
-Presentations are located in the White Entertainment Tent on Tuesday, Wednesday, and Friday of Fair Week from 10:30-11:30 a.m.
+Presentations are in the White Entertainment Tent on Tuesday, Wednesday, and Friday of Fair Week from 10:30-11:30 a.m.
 Member may check out awarded project to use for presentation and return after.
 Each exhibitor will be given 3-5 minutes for their presentation that includes set-up and clean-up time.
-A face to face or video presentation must be submitted in order for the member to receive their Silver Ribbon at project check out.
+Presentation must be completed at the provided time to receive ribbon/award.